clear-nus/BOIRL/README.md

 ```
 python birl_vborlange.py
 ```
-The results will be placed in ```<basedir>/ResultDir/<envref>/birl/```. **However, we since this evaluation can be time consuming, we have already placed our previous results in the corresponding folders for your inspection without having to run the code.**
+The results will be placed in ```<basedir>/ResultDir/<envref>/birl/```. **However, since this evaluation can be time consuming, we have already placed our previous results in the corresponding folders for your inspection without having to run the code.**

 ###### Calculate ESOR and likelihood
 ```